lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

 Memetic **awareness** is useful for altering the effects of the memes on the host, and for developing **immunity**.

+It's beneficial to be resistant to the memes that can be damaging to you or others.

 &nbsp;